TechnoSavage/runZero/custom_integrations/Snipe-IT/README.md

 # Snipe-IT custom integration for runZero
 Custom integration designed to pull asset information from Snipe-IT ITAM and create or merge to runZero asset data.
 Snipe-IT is highly customizable in terms of the field an asset can contain; some relevant attributes are hardware serial number, maufacturer, and hardware EOL.
-This integration is useful for representing assets that are part of the network infrastructure that do not communicate at OSI Layer 2 and above (e.g. network TAPs).

 ## Background